-Dr. Hu's group is a joint experimental and modeling research program studying atmospheric chemistry and air pollution.
+Dr. Hu's group is a joint experimental and modeling research program studying atmospheric organic chemistry and air pollution.
 The overarching goal is to improve understanding of the chemical composition of the atmosphere and how it is influenced by human activities and natural processes.
-His research group uses a combination of field observations, satellite data, and atmospheric modeling to investigate the origins, chemistry, and transport of key air pollutants such as ozone (O3) and particulate matter (PM), and their implications for air quality and climate locally and globally.
-Current projects focus global tropospheric ozone budgets, long-term changes of trace gases in the atmosphere, land-atmosphere exchange of organic carbon.
-More information can be found at his group website at hs.umt.edu/luhu/.
+His research group uses a combination of field observations, satellite data, and atmospheric modeling to investigate the origins, chemistry, and transport of volatile organic compounds (VOCs), and their implications for air quality and climate locally and globally.
+Current projects focus on global tropospheric ozone budgets, long-term changes of trace gases in the atmosphere, land-atmosphere exchange of organic carbon.
+More information can be found on his group website at hs.umt.edu/luhu/.

 - Emission and chemistry of wildfires